Ceiling Cracks: Identify, Reasons, and How to Fix

 - Aging and material fatigue: Over time, all building materials lose strength.
 Drywall, wood, and plaster lose elasticity and develop stress cracks under minor movements.

-What is the Impact of Roof Ceiling Crack?
+What are the Problems of Ceiling Crack?

 - Water seepage and moisture intrusion: Ceiling cracks allow rainwater to penetrate, soaking ceiling materials and causing damp spots, blistering, and rot over time.